 If this all sounds familiar, it IS.
 Before the Great Recession, there was a similar effort, but it was put on hold until economic conditions were more favorable.
 Now really is a great time to insure that we have a sustainable, affordable funding mechanism for the services and improvements we think are most important to enhancing the quality of life in Hyde Park.

-There are two neighborhood forums scheduled to discuss what residents would like to see funded by a CID, as well as how such an entity would be structured.
+There are three neighborhood forums scheduled to discuss what residents would like to see funded by a CID, as well as how such an entity would be structured.
 Please plan to attend one or both of the forums to learn more.

 Hyde Park CID Neighborhood Forums